 But as the saying goes, the early bird gets the [worm] better seating, so book early.

 COVID PRECAUTIONS.
 Lastly, be advised that most - if not all - of these restaurants may take your temperature prior to indoor seating and require masks except during dining.
 Other CoVid guidelines like social distancing also may apply.

 Mother's Day History - Restaurants In the Bronx

 The origins of Mother's Day in the United States began with the efforts by Anna Jarvis in honor of her own mother.
 According to Wikipedia, Anna began the campaign in 1905 - the year her mother died - and in 1910 West Virginia was the first state to adopt it as a holiday.
 In 1914 Woodrow Wilson made the second Sunday in May as a national holiday to honor mothers.

-We've identified over a half dozen Bronx restaurants that are doing take out / delivery on Mother's Day in the Bronx.
+We've identified over a dozen Bronx restaurants open with indoor / outdoor dining on Mother's Day in the Bronx.
 Enjoy.